springmeyer/portable-node-app/README.txt

 Try reloading the page in your browser.

-2. Page does not load
+2. Page still does not load

 Find the open app console and look for errors: report them to dane@mapbox.com